flomesh-io/flomesh-bookinfo-demo/readme.md

 ./docker-build-push.sh
 ```

-As the services has startup dependencies, you need to deploy it one by one following the strict sequence:
-Before starting, check the **Endpoint** section of **clickhouse.yaml**
+As the services has startup dependencies, you need to deploy it one by one following the strict sequence.
+Before starting, check the **Endpoints** section of **clickhouse.yaml**
 ```yaml
 apiVersion: v1
 kind: Endpoints